 These data tables relate to the sector as a whole.
-Data specific to individual service areas are in the data tables under the relevant service area.
+Data specific to individual service areas is in the data tables under the relevant service area.

-Housing and Homelessness sector overview data tables (XLSX - 98 Kb)
+Housing and Homelessness sector overview data tables (XLSX 85.3 KB)

-Housing and Homelessness sector overview dataset (CSV - 86 Kb)
+Housing and Homelessness sector overview dataset (CSV 84.1 KB)

-See the Sector overview text and corresponding table number in the data tables for detailed definitions, caveats, footnotes and data source(s).
+Refer to the Sector overview text and corresponding table number in the data tables for detailed definitions, caveats, footnotes and data source(s).

 Note: Data tables are referenced by table xA.1, xA.2, etc, with x referring to the sector or overview.
-For example, table GA.1 refers to data table 1 for this sector overview.
+For example, table GA.1 refers to data table one for this sector overview.